yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 If you have to run your third party scripts in the main page's context, you can restrict what content they can download and where they can download it from using Content-Security-Policy.
-Including CSP directives can help you make sure that e.g. image-based ads don't turn into video and audio ads without your permission.
+Including CSP directives can help you make sure that, for example, image-based ads don't turn into video and audio ads without your permission.
-At the same time, you should note that CSP doesn’t yet allow you to control what the iframes that load in your page are doing, so it cannot be used to enforce restrictions on e.g. ads loaded inside iframes.
+At the same time, you should note that CSP doesn’t yet allow you to control what the iframes that load in your page are doing, so it cannot be used to enforce restrictions on ads loaded inside iframes, for instance.

 ## Service Worker
 We talked about Service Workers in the context of caching and offline support, but they also enable you to enforce various rules on outgoing requests, if they are running in the context of the main page.
-For example, you can use Service Workers in order to make sure third party content does not [SPOF your page][spof] if it doesn't load.
+For example, you can use Service Workers to make sure third party content does not [SPOF your page][spof] if it doesn't load.
-Similarly, you can use Service Workers in order to delay the loading of your dynamically loaded third parties, and avoid them contending on bandwidth and CPU with your own resources.
+Similarly, you can use Service Workers to delay loading your dynamically loaded third parties, and avoid them contending for bandwidth and CPU with your own resources.

 [spof]: https://calendar.perfplanet.com/2015/reducing-single-point-of-failure-using-service-workers/